-Is There A Deadline For Filing For A State Hearing?
+Is There A Deadline For Filing For A State Fair Hearing?

-You only have 120 calendar days to ask for a State Hearing.
-The 120 days start either the day after the Drug Medi-Cal Organized Delivery System county personally gave you its appeal decision notice or the day after the postmark date of the county appeal decision notice.
+You only have 120 calendar days to ask for a State Fair Hearing.
+The 120 days start from the date of the Drug Medi-Cal Organized Delivery System county's written appeal decision notice.